Personal Resume Websites

 Another cool way to promote yourself and your skills is to create a personal website that doubles as a demonstration of your coding, design, illustration, or developer skills.
 These sites can be interactive and animated in a way that provides information about you and also shows hiring managers why they should work with you.
 This is a great website option for technical and artistic content creators such as developers, animators, UX designers, website content managers, and illustrators.

-Tonnina is showcasing advanced and complicated web development skills, but the images and icons he uses are still clear and easy to understand.
-He also offers a simple option to view his resume at the beginning of his site, for those who don't want to scroll through the animation.
+Tonnina is showcasing advanced and complicated web development skills, but the images and storytelling methods he uses are simple and easy to understand.
+In the process, you get a demo of the depth of his animation and coding experience.

 Leonardi's incredible demo website uses animation and web development skills to turn his portfolio and resume into a video game for site visitors.
 The whimsical branding and unique way of sharing information ensure that his site is memorable to visitors.